thewizardofoz999/illuminator/README.md

 Index:

-• "Illuminator" is the first version of the design
+• "Illuminator" is the first version of the design.

 • "Illuminator BOOST" is an upgrade board for ILL.v1.

 • "Illuminator" is the second version.
 This version has a MCU (ATmega328) and temperature sensors on both side of the board.
 Thus it can work with a closed feedback loop algorithm.